 At this time, the fact that a crime is a felony does not by itself mean that it cannot be sealed, unless the convictions in question are first or second degree felonies.

-As of 2019, the Ohio legislature is considering an update to felony expungement laws If passed into law, the bill in question would allow for the sealing of first, second, and third first degree felony records.
+As of 2019, the Ohio legislature was considering an update to felony expungement laws If passed into law, the bill in question would allow for the sealing of first, second, and third first degree felony records.
 It would also, however, lengthen the amount of time you would have to wait to seal records of other felonies.
+This law has NOT been put into effect as of 2022.
+However, there have been other changes that did make expungement easier.
+We write about those changes in our articles, “Updated Laws on Sealing and Expungement in Ohio” and “The Two Requirements for Expungement in Ohio.”

 Legislative Considerations for the Future